 The X1 mitigates this problem with a touch panel module situated on the side of the helmet.

-Rather than pressing buttons, you simply slide your finger up or down the panel to increase or decrease the volume; like a trackpad on a Mac.
+Simply slide your finger up or down the panel to increase or decrease the volume rather than pressing buttons.

 Ancillaries & Weight

 The X1 comes with a clear visor as standard.
 But riders can buy an optional light or dark visor if preferred.